davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v005 creates EV for all possible holds assuming the redraw can return the discards
 * AdditionalCoding_v005 creates EV for hold-4 assuming the redraw canNOT return the discards
 * AdditionalCoding_v005 creates EV for hold-3 assuming the redraw canNOT return the discards

+### Expansions week of 24-OCT-2016
+* AdditionalCoding_v005 creates EV for hold-2 assuming the redraw canNOT return the discards